telerik/xaml-docs/controls/radchat/getting-started/getting-started.md

 # Getting Started

-This topic will guide you through the process of creating a sample application containing __Conversational UI__.
-For the purpose of the example a simple echo bot will be defined.
+This topic will guide you through the process of creating a sample application containing __RadChat__.

 * [Assembly References](#assembly-references)
 * [Adding RadChat to the Project](#adding-radchat-to-the-project)